jdx/omniauth-tapjoy/README.md

     devise_for :users, controllers: { omniauth_callbacks: "users/omniauth_callbacks" }

+If you aren't using Devise, you can either connect to the oauth server directly, or directly use omniauth: [https://github.com/intridea/omniauth](https://github.com/intridea/omniauth)

 ## Example

 For an example of this in use, check the wheeler board: [https://github.com/Tapjoy/wheeler_board](https://github.com/Tapjoy/wheeler_board)